ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 The terms (properties and classes) used SHOULD be added as keys to the `@context` in the _RO-Crate JSON-LD_ (if not present).
 To avoid duplicating the _RO-Crate JSON-LD Context_ the `@context: []` array form SHOULD be used as shown below.

 URIs in the `@context` SHOULD resolve to a useful human readable page.
-Where this is not possible - for example if the URI resolves to an RDF ontology file, a human-readable URI SHOULD be provided using a [sameAs] description.
+When this is not possible - for example if the URI resolves to an RDF ontology file, a human-readable URI SHOULD be provided using a [sameAs] description.

 For example.
 The `@id` URI <http://purl.org/ontology/bibo/interviewee> from the [BIBO ontology] ontology intends to resolve to an ontology file, which is not useful for humans, however the HTML section <http://neologism.ecs.soton.ac.uk/bibo.html#interviewee> is human-readable.
+To read more about best practices for content negotiation of vocabularies, we refer the reader to <https://www.w3.org/TR/swbp-vocab-pub/>

 ```json